peer2p/parse-highscore-service/README.md

 ```

 You have to configure the Application ID (`PARSE_APP_ID`) and the JavaScript key (`PARSE_APP_ID`) so that the your client side game can connect to your backend.
-You can get the two keys fom `parse.com > Applications > Your App > App Settings > Security & Keys`.
+You can get the two keys from `parse.com > Applications > Your App > App Settings > Security & Keys`.
-If you set the debug property to `true` the servcice will log it's actions to the console.
+If you set the debug property to `true` the service will log it's actions to the console.
 You can optionally configure callbacks to do your stuff when user is persisted (`updateUserDetails`) or when a highScore object is persisted (`updateScoreDetails`).

 ### 6. Use highscore service in your game

 #### 6.1 Login or create user
-The first call you have to do is the login call, beause everything works on data of the user.
+The first call you have to do is the login call, because everything works on data of the user.

 ```
 highScoreService.login({username: 'username', password: 'password', email: 'test@test.com'}, function(user){